Jones–Liddell feud

-The Jones–Liddell feud (1847-1870) also known as the Liddell–Jones feud or the Black River War was a warring dispute between two prominent families from Catahoula Parish, Louisiana.
+The Jones–Liddell feud (1847–1870) also known as the Liddell–Jones feud or the Black River War was a warring dispute between two prominent families from Catahoula Parish, Louisiana.
 It resulted in the death of at least six people, with other estimates suggesting as many as fourteen.

 Background

 Personal allegiances to one faction or another, as well as sensationalized press accounts during and after the series of events provide for a variance of details concerning the Jones-Liddell feud.
-It was born however from disagreements between two individuals; Gen. St. John Richardson Liddell and Lt.
+It was born, however, from disagreements between two individuals: Gen. St. John Richardson Liddell and Lt.
 Col. Charles Jones.
 Each of these men were members of the Whig Party in the 1850s, and held significant wealth leading up to the Civil War.
 Liddell was the second largest slave owner in Catahoula parish, with 115 slaves, while Jones owned 101 slaves.
 Each served as the patriarch of his respective family, with children who also would become participants in the feud.
-Both of these rivaling plantation owners arrived in Catahoula Parish at approximately the same time (1837-1840), and each would later serve in the Confederate Army.
-Following the war however, Liddell remained a loyal Democrat and defender of the southern cause.
-Jones however, became a Republican convert, at a time when the federal government installed Republican loyalists in government across the state.
+Both of these rivaling plantation owners arrived in Catahoula Parish at approximately the same time (1837–1840), and each would later serve in the Confederate Army.
+Following the war, however, Liddell remained a loyal Democrat and defender of the southern cause.
+Jones, however, became a Republican convert, at a time when the federal government installed Republican loyalists in government across the state.

-Liddell was the son of a wealthy plantation owner from Wilkinson County, Mississippi.
+Liddell was the son of Moses Liddell, a wealthy plantation owner from Wilkinson County, Mississippi.
 After reaching the age of adulthood, he moved to Catahoula Parish on the Black River, and constructed a plantation which he named "Llanada" near Harrisonburg, Louisiana.
 Liddell had attended West Point, and was a personal friend of future Confederate President Jefferson Davis.

 Jones was born in Kentucky, married in Ohio, and eventually settled in Catahoula Parish and established a plantation named "Troy," also on the Black River, approximately five miles south of Liddell's plantation.
 Jones was second in command of the 17th Volunteer Louisiana Infantry, but was injured early in the war.